COVID-19 - Test and Trace Support payment schemes

 - tested positive for coronavirus, or

 - not been fully vaccinated* and have been instructed to self-isolate by NHS Test and Trace (and have been given your own unique Test and Trace number)

 Residents who qualify can claim a one-off, lump sum payment of £500 for each period of self-isolation (subject to any income tax payable).

 To receive this payment, you must:

-- not be fully vaccinated* and have been asked to self-isolate by NHS Test and Trace after Monday, 28 September and have a unique Test and Trace number provided by the NHS (given once you, or the person you have been in contact with, have provided your full contact details to Test and Trace)
+- not be fully vaccinated* and have been asked to self-isolate by NHS Test and Trace and have a unique Test and Trace number provided by the NHS (given once you, or the person you have been in contact with, have provided your full contact details to Test and Trace)

 - be making your application during your period of self-isolation, or no more than 42 days after the first day of your period of self-isolation or your positive test result

 - be employed or self-employed on the day you have to start your isolation

-- have lost income by being unable to work from home while self-isolating, because your employer will pay you less or not pay you during this time.
+- have lost, or will lose, income by being unable to work from home while self-isolating, because your employer will pay you less or not pay you during this time.
 Please ensure you confirm with your employer that you will not be paid during your isolation period before making an application

 You should also be receiving at least one of the benefits listed below.
-However, if you do not receive any of the specific benefits but meet the above criteria, are on a low income and will face financial hardship during your period of self-isolation, we will consider your application on a discretionary basis.
+However, if you do not receive any of the specific benefits but meet the above criteria and will face financial hardship during your period of self-isolation, we will consider your application on a discretionary basis.

 Discretionary fund is limited and there is no appeals process if we are unable to make a payment to you.